Electrostatic-Elastic Softening and Ultraviolet Instability Driven by Non-DLVO Interactions in Charged Colloidal Crystals: Introduction

-Beyond the conventional Derjaguin–Landau–Verwey–Overbeek (DLVO) paradigm \cite{Derjaguin1941,Verwey1948}, there exists an “embarras de richesses” of non-DLVO interactions in colloidal systems \cite{Podgornik2021}, among which lattice-elasticity-mediated interactions constitute an important branch.
-Recent experiments have provided direct evidence for attractive non-DLVO forces between like-charged colloidal particles \cite{Smith2017}, and the physics of strongly coupled Coulomb fluids has been systematically reviewed \cite{Boroudjerdi2005}.
-These developments underscore the need for a deeper understanding of how electrostatic and elastic degrees of freedom conspire to produce novel collective phenomena.
+Beyond the conventional Derjaguin-Landau-Verwey-Overbeek (DLVO) paradigm~\cite{Derjaguin1941,Verwey1948}, there exists an “embarras de richesses” of non-DLVO interactions in colloidal systems~\cite{Podgornik2021}, among~which lattice-elasticity-mediated interactions constitute an important branch.
+Recent experiments have provided direct evidence for attractive non-DLVO forces between like-charged colloidal particles~\cite{Smith2017}, and~the physics of strongly coupled Coulomb fluids has been systematically reviewed~\cite{Boroudjerdi2005}.
+These developments underscore the need for a deeper understanding of how electrostatic and elastic degrees of freedom conspire to produce novel collective~phenomena.

-Wu et al. recently proposed an elegant minimal coupling continuum model that directly addresses this interplay \cite{Wu2025,Wu2024EPL}.
+Wu~et~al. recently proposed an elegant minimal coupling continuum model that directly addresses this interplay~\cite{Wu2025,Wu2024EPL}.
 They coupled Poisson–Boltzmann electrostatics with Hookean elasticity via a local dilation term.
-Mean-field analysis showed that the electrostatic-elastic coupling renormalizes the screening length, yielding an effective screening wave-vector squared $\kappa_{\text{eff}}^2 = \kappa_0^2/(1-\xi)$, where the dimensionless parameter $\xi \equiv 2\beta n_0 v_0^2 K$ measures the coupling strength.
-A striking result emerges: as $\xi \to 1^-$, $\kappa_{\text{eff}} \to \infty$, i.e., the screening length tends to zero—the stronger the coupling, the more localized the screening.
+Mean-field analysis showed that the electrostatic--elastic coupling renormalizes the screening length, yielding an effective screening wave-vector squared $\kappa_{\text{eff}}^2 = \kappa_0^2/(1-\xi)$, where the dimensionless parameter $\xi \equiv 2\beta n_0 v_0^2 K$ measures the coupling strength.
+A~striking result emerges: as $\xi \to 1^-$, $\kappa_{\text{eff}} \to \infty$, i.e.,~the screening length tends to zero—the stronger the coupling, the~more localized the screening.
 This counterintuitive “critical collapse” strongly suggests that at $\xi=1$ the uniform bulk phase must face some kind of instability.
-This discovery has also inspired further studies on anisotropic colloidal crystals \cite{Wu2026}.
+This discovery has also inspired further studies on anisotropic colloidal crystals~\cite{Wu2026anisotropic}.

+{To place our continuum model in a proper physical context, it is instructive to specify the relevant length scales of the typical colloidal crystals considered here.
+In~such systems, the~macroscopic charged colloidal particles typically have radii $a$ ranging from $50\,\mathrm{nm}$ to $1\,\mathrm{\mu m}$, while the average lattice spacing $d$ between them spans from hundreds of nanometers to several micrometers~\cite{Yethiraj2007,Hansen2000,Crocker1994}.
+Because~the wavelength of the elastic deformation we consider is much larger than $d$, the~continuum description for the elastic displacement field is well justified.
+Furthermore, the~surrounding mobile co-ions and counterions have sub-nanometer hydrated radii ($r_{\mathrm{ion}} \sim 0.3\,\mathrm{nm}$).
+Given the profound scale separation ($r_{\mathrm{ion}} \ll a < d$), it is a standard and robust approximation to treat these mobile ions as point-like charges~\cite{Levin2002}.
+This point-ion assumption underpins the classical Poisson--Boltzmann functional used in our field-theoretic formulation, focusing our attention on the long-wavelength electrostatic--elastic coupling rather than ionic excluded-volume effects.}